David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

   - Commit often.
 Especially if using AI through a built-in AI tool (PyCharm, Cursor etc).
 These read your commits and can get confused if your code is vaslty different from your latest commit.
   - If no-code or novice, begin with GPT Codex, it's excellent until you start building in agentic frameworks or AI tools, but _can_ perform respectably in later elements.
   - For mid-level coders, start yourself and then have claude build the generic bits via any model.
-      - For debugging very challenging fixes, Codex or Gemma CLI is great as the latter has (almost) the speed of Claude CLI but also checks it's answers by running the code on its own computer.
+      - For debugging very challenging fixes, Codex or Claude or Gemma CLI is great as they are fast but also checks their code on their own computer.
       -
 Note: I'm currently testing the new [Pycharm AI Dev Environment](https://lp.jetbrains.com/pycharm-for-ai-engineers/?utm_source=product&utm_medium=link&utm_campaign=PY&utm_content=2025.2) and will update accordingly.
 ---